Last Updated on January 8, 2023 by Audrey Scott

 In this way, pressing the pause button from time to time in one’s life creates space to disconnect, reconnect and to clarify what matters most.

-Going Beyond the Beach and Beaten Path in St. Maarten / St. Martin
+Going Off the Beaten Path in St. Maarten / St. Martin

 The idea of this trip, as with most of our travels, was to go beyond the obvious — in this case, the beaches.
 This involved exploring both sides of the island — Dutch St. Maarten in the south and French St. Martin to the north – and following suggestions, on and off the tourist trail, to experiences that would move us.

 The cliché of white sand Caribbean beaches stretching along dazzling, turquoise water is far too accurate.
 We were tempted to park ourselves on one of the several we sampled, and never leave.
 But we also knew there was more to discover and things to do in St. Maarten than appears on the surface.

-Next, we would be fibbing if we told you that St. Maarten is not heavily touristy.
+Next, we would be fibbing if we told you that St. Maarten / St. Martin is not heavily touristy.
 It would be very easy to visit and only see the developed and trafficked areas of the island and draw your experience and conclusions from there, but dig a bit deeper and you’ll find a dimension to the island that few others see.
 On several occasions we found ourselves surrounded by rugged natural beauty, without a soul around.

 We enabled our experience of St. Maarten in full by talking with as many people as we could.
 Our goal: to connect with and better understand this island of 80,000 inhabitants that welcomes an astonishing 3.7 million travelers a year, and to uncover a diversity of experiences that speak to both adventure and relaxation.